 Everyone talks about midline crossing like we should inherently know what it is.
 They use the term in a throw away manner like they are talking about skipping or bike riding – something that everyone should just automatically know about.
-So what is midline crossing?
+So what is midline crossing and what does it mean to cross the midline?
+And what crossing the midline activities can we do to help our children?
 Midline crossing is the ability to cross the imaginary midline of the body.
 BUT:

 What is the midline of your body?